NicolaLovo/GoogleCloudNotes/ch4-Identity-and-Access-Management/ch4.4-cloud-identity.md

 Synchronization is one-way: from Azure to GC so that Azure AD is the single source of truth.

 Google services use ADFS to create a SSO experience.

+## Google Workspace

+Is a suite of productivity tools(gmail, drive, docs...) with identity management capabilities(IAM).
+Instead, Cloud Identity provides only identity management capabilities.

+Google Workspace **includes** Cloud Identity(which also has a free version), which can be upgraded to Google Workspace if needed --> _identity federation_:

+- every Google Workspace account is a Cloud Identity account